CamilaJaviera91/gcp-new/README.md

 - **Password:** `admin`

 > 💡 You can customize these credentials by modifying the `airflow users create` command inside the `airflow-init` service or the `1_init.sh` script.

+### 🖥️ What you’ll see

+After logging in, you’ll be able to:

+- View all DAGs in the `dags/` folder
+- Trigger DAGs manually or wait for scheduled runs
+- Monitor task statuses and inspect logs
+- Manage Airflow Connections, Variables, and Pools
+- Access admin configurations and user management

+Airflow automatically refreshes the DAG list every ~30 seconds.
+If your DAGs don’t show up:

+- Ensure the `.py` files in `dags/` define at least one valid `DAG` object
+- Check container logs with `docker compose logs -f airflow-webserver`